The5thAxiom/dnd/src/pages/witcher-2022/session-notes.md

 -   She snaps a finger and all the vials break, chemicals cover her and passes away (the party is safe)
 -   We take the cure
 -   We bring the remaining vials of Frigid Woe with us.
--   We arrive at the villiage by 5
+-   We arrive at the village by 5
 -   Elro introduces us to two soldiers with black feathers on their helmets
 -   Captain Dradier of the Nilfgardian army greets us
 -   He doesn't intend to destroy the vials